dh1tw/dh1tw.de/content/post/2020-01-01-icom-ic7300-ic9700-tx-delay-verified.md

 ## Measurement results IC9700

 On the Icom IC9700, the user can also define the TX delay in the onscreen menu.
 The menu path is the same as on the IC7300 (`MENU > SET > Function > TX Delay`).
 While the TX Delay can be set individually for `144M`, `433M` and `1200M`, only for `144` all combinations were tested.
-In the result table below you click on the result to load the corresponding oscilloscope trace.

 Band      | TX Delay (set)  | TX Delay (measured)